AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/programs/program-schedule-view/rescheduling-an-entire-program-from-the-schedule-view.md

    ![](assets/image2014-9-23-15-3a15-3a53.png)

-1. Select an [!UICONTROL anchor entry].
+1. Select an [!UICONTROL Anchor Entry].
 Based on this move, all of the other entries will move along with it.

    ![](assets/image2014-9-23-15-3a18-3a23.png)

-1. Choose the [!UICONTROL new start] date.
+1. Choose the [!UICONTROL New Start] date.

    ![](assets/image2014-9-23-15-3a18-3a37.png)